Friedlander's inequality and the de Rham complex: Introduction

 The techniques used in proving inequalities for the Laplacian have been adapted to other differential operators.
 Frank, Helffer and Laptev \cite{LaptevFrank, frank2024inequalitiesdirichletneumanneigenvalues} adapted such ideas to prove a similar inequality for the sub-Laplacian on an open set of a Carnot group, which in particular covers the Heisenberg group.
 Another example given by Mazzeo \cite{Mazzeo} is the adaptation of Friedlander's ideas to prove the same inequality for certain manifolds, e.g. for all symmetric spaces of noncompact type.
 However, for manifolds there are cases where the inequality \eqref{eq:fried} does not hold, for example any spherical cap larger than a hemisphere \cite{Mazzeo}.
 Recently, Lotoreichik explored these inequalities for the magnetic Laplacian with the homogeneous magnetic field in two and three dimensions \cite{lotoreichik2024inequalitiesdirichletneumanneigenvalues}.
 Similar inequalities have also been proven for Schr\"odinger operators \(-\Delta+V\) under convexity assumptions and further restrictions on the potential \cite{RohlederSchrodinger}, and between the eigenvalues of a curl curl operator and the Dirichlet Laplacian \cite{RohlederCurlCurl}.

 The paper is organized as follows.
 In \autoref{sec:Preliminaries} we give a brief summary of the main tools we need in order to introduce the de Rham complex and prove the main results.
 We recall the de Rham complex on a manifold with boundary as well as the relevant technical results thereon in \autoref{sec:derahm}.
-In \autoref{sec:SpectralPropdeRham} we rephrase the results of \cite{rohlfr} in general dimension using the de Rham complex, which lead us to our new proof of Friedlander's inequality \eqref{eq:fried}.
+In \autoref{sec:SpectralPropdeRham} we rephrase the results of \cite{rohlfr} in general dimension using the de Rham complex.
 We compare our methods to Rohleder's work \cite{rohlfr,RohlederCurlCurl} in dimension 2 and 3 in \autoref{sec:Rohleder_language} where we provide a short proof for Rohleder's inequality \eqref{eq:rohlineq}.

 There is a recent preprint \cite{mikhail2025hodgelaplacianeigenvaluessurfacesboundary} with results overlapping part of the results in this paper.
 In particular Theorem 1.5 in \cite{mikhail2025hodgelaplacianeigenvaluessurfacesboundary} can be obtained as a consequence of \autoref{lemma:rohledergeneralization} for smooth domains in a similar way as we did for dimensions 2 and 3 in \autoref{sec:Rohleder_language}.
 In both cases, differential forms are used to obtain the results, but the techniques are different.
+A previous version of this work, published as \cite{FGMFriedlanderreftoJST}, contained an erroneous claim that has been removed from this version.